Complete Styling Guide for Adventure Elopement

 Or hit the trail in your wedding outfits if hiking and trekking is your lifestyle!
 It's an epic way to start off your elopement ceremony.
 Of course the dress is getting dirty but who cares?

 6. Casual Outfits

 Same rule applies for your casual outfit for other days of your elopements when you're doing outdoor activities or just exploring the region, walking around town and getting lost.
-You want to wear something that makes you truly you, but also comfortable, fulfilled, smart and confident.
-No worry, check out our Pinterest inspiration to styling!
+You want to wear something that makes you truly you, but also comfortable, fulfilled, smart, better and confident.
+No worry, check out our Pinterest inspiration to styling for elopement!
 Also each couple of us will also receive our hands-on personal advices, helpful tips and trick that tailored-made for their kind of elopement!

 But the rule of thumb is while the main goal is to stay true to your style and personality, feel free to add a local, tradition flair (of the elopement's location) or artistic touch to your casual outfits to make it fashionable.

 Each elopement, each location, climate, time of the year and each couple is so different so it's impossible to write everything about styling in this blogpost without making our website look like a wannabe fashion blog but for example, you're doing a safari Elopement in Kenya, you can get some safari elopement styling inspiration we put together here.
 For guys, Fashionbean even has a super cool in-depth article tackling on modern safari style.

 For desert elopement, head over the desert elopement styling inspiration.
 And so on with other types of adventure elopement: jungle elopement, expedition, road trip, river cruising, arctic, beach elopement, summer in the countryside elopement...

 7. Multi Day Trekking / Backpacking - What else to Pack?